 Pampuh has the official status of the Ukrainian traditional dish.
 The place of origin of the Pampushka is Ukraine.
-In fact, the first written mentions of pampuhy come from the Cossak Era (XV-XVII), however, the Ukrainian ancestors probably sed to bake them earlier.
+In fact, the first written mentions of pampuhy come from the Cossak Era (XV-XVII), however, the Ukrainian ancestors probably used to bake them earlier.

 When to eat Pampuhy

 Pampushky as the dessert can be eaten as a separate course with Uzvar or fresh fruit and berry compote.
 Sweet Pampuhy also taste good with milk.
-Additionaly, ethnic Ukrainian pastry pampushka is a perfect choice to pick up to-go.
+Additionally, ethnic Ukrainian pastry pampushka is a perfect choice to pick up to-go.

 How Sweet Pampushka tastes

 The Ukrainian Pampuh have a form of a round bun.
 The dough of pampushka has a fluffy texture and this doughnut has a nice bubble structure.
 It tastes a little bit sweet and if the raising agent is the sourdough starter then it will have a slightly sour taste.
 As it is well known, the filling influences the baked good a lot, it must be sweet but not too much.